Vijayalakshmibollapalli/YOLOv8-Real-Time-Object-Detection-System/README.md

-# 🚀 YOLOv8 Real-Time Object Detection & Tracking System
+# 🚀 Object Detection using YOLOv8, OpenCV

 An AI-powered Real-Time Object Detection and Tracking System developed using **YOLOv8**, **OpenCV**, and **Python**.
 This project uses Deep Learning and Computer Vision techniques to detect, track, and count multiple objects in real time through a webcam feed.